relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

-If you omit hte second value, Python prints to the end of the string, as in this example:
+If you omit the second value, Python prints to the end of the string, as in this example:

 &nbsp;